smessie/ldes-evaluation-runner/README.md

 - `NGINX_CONFIG`: The path to the nginx configuration file to use.
 - `NGINX_SITE`: The path to the nginx site configuration file to use.
 - `DATABASE_URL`: The URL to the database to use.
 Supported: `mongodb://...` and `redis://...`.
+- `NUM_CLIENTS`: The number of clients that should simultaneously run during the benchmark.

 Preconfigured `.env` files can be found in the `env` directory.